xXx Chapter Two: Unwanted Reunion xXx

 "Right.
 Now, show us the first clue, Blossom."

-The three sisters gathered around the book and searched for the riddle that was hidden in the description of Liberty.
+The three sisters gathered around the book and searched for the riddle that was hidden in the description of the first virtue.